Ennis

 Ennis has had considerable success in the Irish Tidy Towns competition.
 In 2005 and 2021, the town was named Ireland's tidiest town, and was named Ireland's tidiest large urban centre on multiple occasions.

+The town straddles two baronies.
+Most of the town, including its historic centre, is in the Barony of Islands.
+However, the eastern and north-eastern edges of the town are in the Barony of Bunratty Upper.

 History

 The name Ennis derives from the Irish word "Inis", meaning "island".
 This name relates to an island called Inis Laoi ("Calf Island") or Inis Cluana Rámhfhada ("island of the long rowing meadow") formed between two courses of the River Fergus.
 The history of Ennis is closely linked with the O'Brien dynasty, descendants of Brian Boru.
 In the 12th century, the O'Briens, the Kings of Thomond, left their seat of power in Limerick and built a Clonroad Fort in 1210, a royal residence on the banks of the Fergus.
 In 1240, following the arrival of Franciscan monks, King Donnchadh O'Brien ordered the construction of an extensive church which he later donated to the Friars.
 The Friary quickly expanded becoming a centre for theological studies, and by 1375 had 600 students and 350 Friars in residence.
 As the Friary expanded, so too did the surrounding area, with the town becoming a religious centre until the Dissolution of the Monasteries.
 Despite its official closure in 1540, the Friary continued to operate in a limited way until 1690, remaining the last school of Catholic Theology to survive the Reformation.

 When Clare became a county under the rule of Elizabeth I in 1586, Ennis was chosen as its administrative centre and capital because of its central location and its association with the Earls of Thomond.
 Ennis received a grant to hold fairs and markets in 1610 and later a Charter for a Corporation with a Provost, Free Burgesses, Commonalty and a Town Clerk.

 In the colonial period, a number of landmark structures were constructed, including the Mill and Courthouse.
 The town contains a number of old military barracks, most notably the Old Military Barracks on the Kilrush road.
 Many locals served in the British Army in the First World War.
 The Clare Road and Clonroad areas contain terraced cottages built in the early 20th century to house soldiers.
 On Station Road, then called Jail Road, a gaol once stood.